 Our Building Consultancy team can offer a full lease review and ensure you don’t miss out on the opportunity to serve essential notices or frustrate lease termination scenarios.

 If your tenant requests a lease surrender we can negotiate this on your behalf, advising you of any risks and enabling you to make an informed decision.

 Despite the obvious decline in occupier demand across most asset classes, our Agency teams have a proven track record in delivering results and can assist you in re-marketing any void space.

 Underutilised or mothballed properties may have the potential to be temporarily or permanently re-purposed for more viable uses i.e. to serve as makeshift hospitals, car parking, ambient storage, distribution facilities, etc.

-We can help you review your property portfolio and provide an assessment of optimal use of the properties you hold that are currently unoccupied or vacant, while simultaneously preparing applications for temporary changes of use and providing an evaluation of any improvements required before putting them forward to support the UK’s essential services.
-Not only will this enable you to assist in supporting the NHS during this critical time, it could also reset the clock in respect of any empty rates relief you may be entitled to.
+We can help you review your property portfolio and provide an assessment of optimal use of the properties you hold that are currently unoccupied or vacant, while simultaneously preparing applications for temporary changes of use and providing an evaluation of any improvements required before putting them forward to potential occupiers.
+Not only will this enable you to assist our essential services during this critical time, it could also reset the clock in respect of any empty rates relief you may be entitled to.

 Need more help?

 This situation and Government guidance is evolving daily and we will continue to update our clients as more details are unveiled.
 You can also visit our dedicated COVID-19 online resource hub for additional guidance.